Gaskellj/British-American-Classifier/README.md

 and the American version can be found here [here](https://www.academia.edu/39183542/J_K_Rowling_HP_1_Harry_Potter_and_the_Sorcerers_Stone).

-We have decided to provide the sentenceTrain folder containing the data above that was proccesed into exactly how we needed it to be to run our classifier.
-We understand in the project description it was said we shouldn't include publicly avaiable data, but we combined it and processed it in such a way where we thought it would just be easier to submit the processed data so everything can be run smoothly.
-We are getting all of the data above and splitting it into txt files where each sentence is on a new line.
+We have decided to provide the sentenceTrain folder containing the data above as the data was not provided in the necessary format.

 ## Code